mziyazi/mziyazi.github.io/projects.md

             <img src="https://img.youtube.com/vi/1bSSq_N9Ap8/hqdefault.jpg" alt="Master project video thumbnail" loading="lazy"/>
             <span class="play">Play</span>
           </a>
-          <h3>Master Project: Loopy Face of the Sgr A*</h3>
+          <h3>Master Project: Loopy Face of Sgr A*</h3>
           <p>
-            The supermassive black hole at the center of the Milky Way, Sgr A*, displays coherent periodic pattern in the linear polarisation plane.
-In this project, I show that that the magnetically arrested disk (MAD) model of the black hole can produce similiar loops in low inclinations.
+            The supermassive black hole at the center of the Milky Way, Sgr A*, displays a coherent periodic pattern in the linear polarisation plane.
+In this project, I show that the magnetically arrested disk (MAD) model of the black hole can produce similar loops at low inclinations.
           </p>
-          <p class="meta">Supervised by Dr. Oliver Porth (University of Amsterdam) and Dr. Jordy Davelaar (University of Princeton).</p>
+          <p class="meta">Supervised by Dr. Oliver Porth (University of Amsterdam) and Dr. Jordy Davelaar (Princeton University).</p>
         </div>
         <!-- Video 2 -->
         <div class="video">
           <a class="thumb" data-lightbox data-lb-type="iframe"
              href="https://www.youtube.com/embed/iFrTE4MfogM?autoplay=1"
-             title="Bachelor's Project: Mysterous Cloud Orbiting the Sgr A*">
+             title="Bachelor's Project: Mysterious Cloud Orbiting Sgr A*">
             <img src="https://img.youtube.com/vi/iFrTE4MfogM/hqdefault.jpg" alt="Bachelor project video thumbnail" loading="lazy"/>
             <span class="play">Play</span>
           </a>
-          <h3>Bachelor's Project: Mysterous Cloud Orbiting the Sgr A*</h3>
+          <h3>Bachelor's Project: Mysterious Cloud Orbiting Sgr A*</h3>
           <p>
-            The are some relatively small gas clouds knowns as "G-objects" orbiting close to the Milky Way's central black hole.
-In this project, I focus on one of these objects, namely, 'G2' and show that this object possibly contains a compact core.
+            There are some relatively small gas clouds known as "G-objects" orbiting close to the Milky Way's central black hole.
+In this project, I focus on one of these objects, namely G2, and show that this object possibly contains a compact core.
           </p>
           <p class="meta">Supervised by Prof. Dr. Filippo Fraternali and Dr. Asger Grønnow.</p>
         </div>